-The old finish is removed with remover that is safe for fine furniture.
+The old finish is taken off with remover that is safe for fine furniture.
 Solvents are used to clean-up the remover residue.
 Stripping an old finish from furniture or trim is almost like finding buried treasure.
-The solvents used in this process are evironmentally friendly, and the whole process is done by hand.
+The whole process is done by hand.
 A good stripping job can transform a yard-sale bargain or restore an antique to its original glory.

 Color and Sheen

-The piece may be refinished as close to its original color as possible, or you may make a complete color change.
-If you have a color sample, we can match that; or, select one of our color samples and we’ll advise you of the range of possibilities based upon the color of your piece.
-For some people, we try different stains to see which one most appeals to you.
-Our stains are slow drying, so we can clean the trial area thoroughly before the color sets.
+The piece may be refinished as close to its original color as possible, or choose a complete color change.
+If you have a color sample, we can match that; or, select from one of our samples and we’ll advise you of the possibilities based upon the color of your piece.

-The finish is sprayed on, allowing it to dry very smooth and clear.
+The finish is sprayed on, allowing it to dry smooth and clear.
 Its hardness is a kitchen cabinet grade, satin sheen.
-We can give you a more matte look or a higher gloss sheen on the wood, delivering the appearance you want.
+Matte or a higher gloss sheen is available, delivering the appearance you want.

 You can have indoor furniture painted your choice of colors; we provide precise color matching.
 We use colored lacquer for it’s smoothness, hardness, and quick drying.
 A secondary color or two can be added on top for a multitude of effects.
 After the final color is applied, the piece is clear-coated for maximum protection.
 For iron patio pieces, sand blasting is used to remove old paint and rust; then,it’s primed and painted with automotive enamel for durability.